Juknum/UTBM-Internship-Report/README.md

   <tr>
     <td>

-1. Use this repository as a template using the top right green button
+1. Use this repository as a template by clicking on the `Use this template` button or by clicking [here](https://github.com/new?template_name=UTBM-Internship-Report&template_owner=Juknum).
 2. Once you have your own repository, open it as a GitHub Codespaces and wait for it to fully build.
 3. Install the recommended VSCode extension to be able to compile your files with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)
 4. Run the following command to get full git access: